-- 12. Motorcycle with 2-water mist sets: One each at Fire Stations serving higher population density or in congested areas with each QRT. - 13.
+- 12. Motorcycle with 2-water mist sets: One each at Fire Stations serving population density above 5,000 persons/sq km with QRT. - 13.
 Fire Boat: One each at selected Fire Stations, in whose jurisdiction some inhabitated areas exist near water bodies, such as lake, major river, sea, where fire fighting can be better performed, through watercourse. - 14.
 Ambulance: It is seen that Ambulance services are also with some of the State fire services and in few other States this is looked after by the Ministry of Health department of the States e.g., Rajasthan State has a modern fleet of Ambulances (108), well equipped with GPS, medical equipment and staff under National Rural Health Mission (Rajasthan), CATS (Centralized Accident Trauma Service, Ministry of Health) in case of Delhi State.